JetBrains/amper/docs/Usage.md

-### Using the Gradle-based Amper version from command line
+### Using the Gradle-based Amper version from the command line

-In a [Gradle-based project](Documentation.md#gradle-based-projects) you can use Gradle as usually.
+In a [Gradle-based project](Documentation.md#gradle-based-projects), you can use Gradle as usual.
-E.g. to build and run the [JVM "Hello, World"](../examples-gradle/jvm):
+For example, to build and run the [JVM "Hello, World"](../examples-gradle/jvm) example:
 ```
 cd jvm
 ./gradlew run